josephhuang08/student-guide/docs/content-onboarding/onboarding.md

 Help us to improve this guide.
 Practice the GitLab workflow by improving or by adding something to this [guide](https://gitlab.com/StudentProjects/guide).

+!!! hint
-{% hint style='info' %}Every student of our team should contribute with at least **two commits** to this guide to make it better and to extend it.
+    Every student of our team should contribute with at least **two commits** to this guide to make it better and to extend it.
 The easiest way is to look for problems **you** have with our onboarding process.
 Identify missing or incomplete pieces in this guide and improve it using the forking workflow. **Additionally**, choose one issue from the issue tracker of this project and solve it.
-Thank you 👍 {% endhint %}
+Thank you 👍

 If you don't have the access to this [guide](https://gitlab.com/StudentProjects/guide) please ask to your supervisor for a permission.